Books by Debi Bower available on Amazon - shop now

 Winner, with 21.7% of the vote

 You may be familiar with Green Acre Farm and Nursery on Latta Road in Greece, and their Front Porch Ice Cream Shoppe.
-But you may not be aware that they have multiple locations offering u-pick fruit.
+But you may not be aware that they have multiple u-pick locations.

 West Wind on Manitou Road, where you’ll also find Blue Barn Cidery, also offers blueberries and stone fruit, plus currants, gooseberries, blackberries, apples, and raspberries.